 So if demonstrations are so important, why are the majority of companies so bad at them?

 The reality of the situation is most demonstrations are generic, canned walkthroughs or scenarios of how a “typical” user might use the product.
 The demonstration will not have been tailored to the way that that particular prospective customer may actually use the product.
 The demonstrator will explain how such-and-such feature works, what that button over there does, and why that light over there may glow yellow.
 In effect the demo has turned into little more than a live, performance art version of the instruction manual.

 You want to show them all the latest whizz-bang features.
 Guess what?
 The Customer Doesn’t Care.

 You want the demonstration to feature the latest-and-greatest bells and whistles, cool new features, or new ways of working.
 The thing is – unless they directly relate to the issues that the customer is facing right now – then The Customer Doesn’t Care.

 A demonstration is not a sales tool used to highlight the product or service.
 It’s not a way for salespeople to get out of their role in the identification of the customer problem, prior to proposing a solution designed to address that particular problem.
 All of this can – and I would say should – be done well in advance of any demo.
 The salesperson’s job is to inform, educate, and propose a solution.
 If the prospect is asking for a demo before that, then the salesperson either hasn’t done their job correctly (bad), or the customer doesn’t trust them (worse).

 A proper demo isn’t set up in 5 minutes.
 A proper demo is hard work.

-A proper demo starts with the demonstrator, salesperson and (maybe) prospective customer sitting down and going through the particular issues, challenges and problems that the customer is going through.
-It’s identifying the pain-points, followed by the relevant benefits the solution offers to that particular customer.
+The most effective demos begin with the demonstrator, salesperson and (maybe) prospective customer sitting down and going through the particular issues, challenges and problems that the customer is going through.
+It’s identifying the pain points, followed by concise and relevant summary of the benefits the solution provides to that particular customer.